glitchjsy/data-frontend/src/pages/about/index.md

 * [Buy Me a Coffee (one-time)](https://buymeacoffee.com/lukeeey)

 ## Future Plans
 In the near future I will add a load of charts for most of the data on [opendata.gov.je](https://opendata.gov.je), similar to how [data.gg](https://data.gg/charts) works.
+Work on this has [already begun](/charts).